leonnnop/VAR/README.md

 bash data/tools/download_videos.sh
 ```

 **Note:** You may fail to download some videos due to geographical restrictions or some other potential reasons.
 We have maintained a copy of the full dataset.
-Please consider contacting [me](mailto:leonnnop@gmail.com).
+Please fill out this [form](https://forms.gle/VD9Ryu5dZPG9fMy36) for having access.

 #### Step 1-2: Prepare raw rgb frames.
 Then, use following scripts to extract RGB frames.